AnicetNgrt/flore1/CONTRIBUTING.md

  **You will be credited of course !**

 # 🏅 Rewarding contributors:
-My project includes a `CONTRIBUTORS.md` file which lists all the contributors, a brief description of their work, and a link to their website i
+My project includes a `CONTRIBUTORS.md` file which lists all the contributors, a brief description of their work, and a link to their website and paypal donation page if they wish to.
+Of course, you can ask me not to list you in it, this is totally optional. (\^ù\^

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU1NjcyMTk5LDIxMDk0NzcyMyw0NjE1MT
+eyJoaXN0b3J5IjpbMTc3NjQ0NDY0NSwyMTA5NDc3MjMsNDYxNT
-EzMiwtMTk2NTk3MTUwMCwtMjA1NzA4MzUyOF19
+ExMzIsLTE5NjU5NzE1MDAsLTIwNTcwODM1MjhdfQ==
 -->